 Ganesh Pyne was born in Kolkata in 1937.
+He is one of the most notable painters from the Bengal School of Art.
 His grandmother’s Bengali folk tales, myths and fairy tales filled Pyne’s childhood and inspired his works.
-He doesn’t remember when he started to paint, but his family’s anger reagrding his decision to become an artist is something he would never forget.
-But, Pyne still took admission in the Government College of Arts and Crafts, Kolkata.
+Pyne later took admission in the Government College of Arts and Crafts, Kolkata.

 The anger and despair of the 70s fuelled one of the most fruitful periods in his life as an artist.